-Yoshiaki Kato

-Alternate non-executive director
+Yoshiaki Kato Alternate non-executive director.

-Mr Kato has more than 29 years' experience in the shipping industry.
-Mr Kato has been with Kawasaki Kisen Kaisha, Ltd ("K" Line) since April 1985 and with "K" Line (Australia) Pty Limited since April 2013.
+Mr Kato has more than 28 years' experience in the shipping industry.
+Mr Kato has been with Kawasaki Kisen Kaisha, Ltd ("K"Line) since April 1985 and with "K"Line (Australia) Pty Limited since April 2013

-Mr Kato was appointed as a director of Qube on 22 April 2013.
+Mr Kato was appointed as an alternate director of Qube on 23 April 2013.